 Vertical Sliding Sash Windows also known as Box Sash Windows or ‘Sash and Case’ windows in Scotland, is a modern version of the charming sash window of yesteryear first introduced in the mid-17th century and favoured by many for use in European homes.

-Historically, sash windows had timber frames but in recent years uPVC and aluminium sash windows have become available many homeowners now choose to restore and reinstate sash windows in order to make their homes look and feel more traditional.
+Historically, sash windows had timber frames but in recent years uPVC and aluminium sash windows have become available.
 These can replicate the aesthetic qualities of traditional sash windows while overcoming many previous shortcomings – resulting in windows that are both more energy efficient and require less maintenance and painting.

 Sash windows consist of one or more movable ‘sashes’ that open via a sliding mechanism.
 Just like the sashes they’re designed to replace, sash windows feature two movable casements that can be slid up and down independently to control room temperature with surprising precision.
 Vertical sliding sash windows are perfectly suited to Georgian and Victorian style homes, with extra flourishes like Georgian bars and decorative horns adding to the sense of period authenticity.